-To meet challenges and provide options for work-life balance, a department director may grant flexible work schedules.
+To meet challenges and provide options for work-life balance, a department director may grant flexible work schedules for individual employees, departments, divisions within departments, or other offices or agencies.
 These variations must allow for operational needs to be met, may not alter the total number of hours worked in a workweek and must be approved by the employee's supervisor and department director.
 The County recognizes three (3) types of flexible work schedules:

 - Alternative Start/End Time.
 A department director may grant an alternative start/end time that enables employees to start earlier or later than the designated start time, then work an eight (8) hour workday. - Daily Flexible Schedule.
 A department director may grant a daily flexible schedule that enables employees to come to work early and go home early, arrive to work late and stay late, or take extra time at lunch that is made up by arriving to work early or staying late.
 Employees who work daily flexible schedules are required to work within their agency/department's core operational hours. - Compressed Work Week.
 A compressed work week enables employees to work a four (4) day work week, ten (10) hours each day.
+Where practical, directors and managers are strongly encouraged to implement compressed work week schedules to realize operational cost savings, improve public access to county services, and/or improve employee quality of life.